+One of Peru's most well-known civilizations is that of the Inca Empire.
 The Inca started out in the Cusco region in the valley surrounding the Urumbaba River, which is now known as the Sacred Valley.
-They formed in 1200 AD and spread out gradually, finally dominating the highlands of the Andes in the 15th century, under the leadership of Pachacútec.
+They formed in 1200 AD and spread out gradually, finally dominating the highlands of the Andes in the 15th century under the leadership of Pachacútec.
 In the century before the Spanish arrived, the Inca Empire stretched along a huge swath of the west coast of South America, from Ecuador to Chile, covering 772,204 square miles (2,000,000 sq km).
+Arguably, the decline of the Inca Empire began when their rule was challenged by the arrival of European Spaniards, but the Inca chose to fight until the bitter end.

 In 1526, the Spanish arrived in Peru.
-Led by Francisco Pizarro, the Spanish arrived just after a long civil war between two rival Inca kings, which served to weakened the Inca’s defenses.
+Led by Francisco Pizarro, Spanish colonists made their appearance just after a long civil war between two rival Inca kings, which served to weakened the Inca’s defenses.
 A series of clashes over the next several decades ended with the Spanish execution of the last Inca leader, Túpac Amaru, in 1572.

 The Spanish forced natives to mine for silver and mercury, for almost no pay.
 Natives were also coerced to convert to Catholicism.
 In many cases, whole tribes were driven far from their homes.